TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 end
 ```

-It simply returns the density (probability, in the discrete case) of the observed value under the distribution `dist`.
+It simply returns the density (in the discrete case, the probability) of the observed value under the distribution `dist`.

 ## 4. Summary: Importance Sampling step by step